mmucklo/witness-kv/README.md

   - cmake --build build --target format

 ## Unit tests and LOG(INFO):
-You may need to specify "-- --stderrthreshold=0" when running unit tests to get logging messages to show: e.g.
+- You may need to specify "-- --stderrthreshold=0" when running unit tests to get logging messages to show:
+  - e.g:
     ./log_writer_test -- --stderrthreshold=0
     "--" tells gtest that the rest of the arguments should get passed to the tests.